simmundi/soc-struct/documentation/socstructmet/algorithms.md

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - configuration (defaults in brackets): total count of nursing home patients (110000);
   patients per room (10); maximum number of rooms per location (25)

-A subpool is created from the replicant pool, containing people aged 70+ of both sexes.
+A subpool is created from the prefabTag pool, containing people aged 70+ of both sexes.

 While the number of patients to create is bigger than the number of patients created, the algorithm: